Teresa Baksa: A Pictorial Biography

 Teresa Welch, Springtime In Cambridge, watercolor, 22" x 30"

-After graduating from Montserrat in 1979, Teresa headed out into the world with much knowledge about painting, but no real marketable skills, as she had tried her hand at commercial art, but she just did not like it.
-She moved to Cambridge, MA. and she found an entry- level job at an electronics company in Boston called Teradyne.
-At Teradyne she learned the new and in-demand skill of computer-aided printed circuit board design, a job which combined logic with creativity, and paid enough money so that she could live, paint and exhibit some, and continue her study in the arts.
-She began taking classes in art history and the humanities at Harvard University Extension School, Cambridge, MA, and matriculated into the undergraduate liberal arts degree program in 1985.
-During this busy time, Teresa switched her preferred painting medium from oils to watercolor and she painted the world around her.
+After graduating from Montserrat in 1979, Teresa entered the world with knowledge in painting but no practical money-making skills, as she didn’t enjoy commercial art.
+She moved to Cambridge, MA, and took an entry-level job at an electronics company called Teradyne.
+There, she learned valuable skills in computer-aided design, a role that mixed logic with creativity, allowing her to support herself while continuing to paint and showcase her work.
+She also began taking classes in art history and humanities at Harvard University Extension School and started an undergraduate liberal arts program in 1985.
+During this time, Teresa switched from oils to watercolor and painted her surroundings.

 Teresa Welch, Autumn Scene, Lexington, watercolor, 22" x 30"